Como Neighborhood History Project

-- In 2009, local resident Sharon Shinomiya created a self-guided historical tour of Como Park.
+- In 2009, Como resident Sharon Shinomiya created a self-guided historical tour of Como Park.
 You can walk or ride it yourself, using Sharon’s guide and a map designed by Darby Laing.

 - Or, take the map and pop in your ear buds for an audio tour narrated by Greg Ritter (with help from Essential Sessions and Recording Edge Studios.)

-- Several years later, local resident Timothy Gadban compiled a chronological, rather than geographical, history of Como Park.
+- Several years later, Como resident Timothy Gadban compiled a chronological, rather than geographical, history of Como Park.

 - For glimpses of events, pioneers, and characters who shaped Como Park and surrounding communities, see the archives of the late Roger Bergerson’s columns for the Park Bugle newspaper.